gsinclair/whitestone/doc/attest.markdown

-    Eq!       ...the object is NOT equal to the given value Mt!       ...the string does NOT match the regular expression Ko!       ...the object is NOT an instance of the given class/module E!        ...the code in the block does NOT raise an exception (specific exceptions may be specified)
+    Eq!       ...the object is NOT equal to the given value Mt!       ...the string does NOT match the regular expression Ko!       ...the object is NOT an instance of the given class/module Ft!       ...the float value is NOT "essentially" equal to the expected value E!        ...the code in the block does NOT raise an exception (specific exceptions may be specified)
     C!        ...the code in the block does NOT throw the given symbol